-Rangitīkei Priority Area Key Themes Project PACE 1.1 Support the community-led restoration and promotion of the wetlands and the wider natural environment.
-Healthy Communities DPEN S ATURE 1.2 Investigate opportunities for the development of walkways.
-Unique Communities ACCESS TO OPEN SPACE AND NATURE U 1.3 Support the community and regional council in pest management.
-ACCES 1.4 Work alongside the community and key stakeholders to develop a Reserve Management Plan S S 2 2.1 Invest in the redevelopment of the public toilets/ showers at the campground.
-Thriving Communities COMMUNITY FACILITIES 2.2 Recommend rezoning of the Koitiata Domain as part of the implementation of an 'Open Space' zone for the Rangitīkei District Plan. О щ 2.3 Support community-led development of the playground in alignment with the Parks, Open Spaces and Sporting Facilities Strategy Healthy Communities E OF UNITY 24 Support Ngā Ariki in their aspirations for the Unique Communities SENSE OF COMMUNITY 3 3.1 development of papakāinga.
-RT 4.1 Advocate to Horizons Regional Council to address flooding issues associated with the Lagoon. ~ 4.2 Undertake a needs assessment for the development of an active mobility pathway from Koitiata to Turakina.
-Healthy Communities Connected Communities TURE AND 4 4.3 When demand requires, advocate for the implementation of innovative public transport solutions.
-INFRASTRUCTURE AND TRANSPC 4.4 Work with the community to educate about climate resilience, investigate potential impacts, and develop solutions for increasing resilience.
-2 4.5 Advocate for increased cell phone connectivity and share emerging technologies with the community.
+Rangitīkei Priority Area Key Themes Project Handdar CCESS TO OPEN SPACE AND NATURE 1.1 Support the community-led restoration and promotion of the wetlands and the wider natural environment.
+Healthy Communities Unique S TO ACE AI ATUR 1 1.2 Investigate opportunities for the development of walkways.
+Communities ACCESS TO SPACE A NATUR 1.3 Support the community and regional council in pest management.
+Healthy Communities Unique Communities SENSE OF COMMUNITY 2 2.1 Support Nga Ariki in their aspirations for the development of papakāinga.
+COMMUNITY FACILITIES 3 3.1 Invest in the redevelopment of the public toilets/ showers at the campground.
+Thriving Communities 3.2 Consider rezoning of the Koitiata Domain as open space.
+0.74 3.3 Support community-led development of the playground in alignment with the Parks, Open Spaces and Sporting Facilities Strategy NSPORT ISPORT 4.1 Advocate to Horizons Regional Council to address flooding issues associated with the Lagoon.
+Healthy Communities AND TRAN • 4.2 Undertake a needs assessment for the development of an active mobility pathway from Koitiata to Turakina.
+Connected Communities 4 4.3 When demand requires, advocate for the implementation of innovative public transport solutions.
+4.4 Work with the community to educate about climate resilience, investigate potential impacts, and develop solutions for increasing resilience.